-Institutional environment and performance of entities at the central level of the governorships and the Capital District.
+Institutional environment and performance at the central level of public national entities.
 Some of the themes covered by the survey are:

-- Work environment: Motivations to stay in the entity, work expectations, contracting, work environment, performance evaluation, incentives, work harassment, education and training. - Resource Management: Adequacy of resources, tools and workspaces, procurement of goods and services. - Prevention of irregular practices: Culture of lawfulness, effectiveness of prevention strategies, attitudes toward the reporting of irregular practices. - Accountability: Perceptions with respect to the accountability process, knowledge of / participation in accountability actions. - Results-based management: Improvement of the entity's performance, evaluation of the institutional management.
+• Work environment: Motivations to stay in the entity, work expectations, contracting, work environment, performance evaluation, incentives, work harassment, education and training.

+- Resource Management: adequacy of resources, tools and workspaces, procurement of goods and services. - Prevention of irregular practices: culture of lawfulness, effectiveness of prevention strategies, attitudes toward the reporting of irregular practices. - Accountability: perceptions with respect to the accountability process, knowledge of / participation in accountability actions. - Results-based management: improvement of the entity's performance, evaluation of the institutional management. - Service to the citizenry: service channels. - Planning and budget: planning process of the entity, institutional plans, budget process.